atharvadeore14/Hurricane-detection/README.md

 Hurricane-detection

+We have reuploaded the project now, sorry for the delay

 This project is open for all contributer as it is a big project and shall add value to your profiles, we are making it for a problem statement given by NHC

+Also please star the repo if you like the project

 A machine learning algorithm to forecast the intensity and trajectory of Atlantic tropical storms